northbright/samba.sh/README.md

 It only works on Ubuntu currently.

 ## Usage
-* Get names of ethernet interfaces
+* Get names of interfaces

 ```
 ip addr